ESG Topics A-Z

 To the World:

 Gender equality is a fundamental human right.
 Too often, laws and societal norms prevent women from participating at all levels of leadership.
-Ensuring that women have equal access to employment and promotion is necessary for a prosperous and sustainable society.
+Ensuring that women have equal access to employment and promotion is essential for a prosperous and sustainable society.

 Approach